davidbeesley/ascii-art/README.md

-# ascii-art

-Java Text to Silhouette Converter
+# Text to Silhouette Converter

 Image-processing techniques and complex data-structures that intelligently map text into shapes.